-Dr. Barkhoudarian graduated from UCLA in 2000 and received his medical education at the University of Michigan Medical School in 2005.
+Dr. Barkhoudarian graduated from UCLA and received his medical education at the University of Michigan Medical School.
 He completed his neurosurgical residency at the UCLA Medical Center.
-He completed a Pituitary and Neuroendoscopy Fellowship with Dr. Edward Laws, at Brigham & Women’s Hospital in 2012.
+Thereafter, he completed a Pituitary and Neuroendoscopy Fellowship with Dr. Edward Laws, at Brigham & Women’s Hospital.
 He is a member of the American Academy of Neurological Surgeons (AANS), the Congress of Neurological Surgeons (CNS), the International Society of Pituitary Surgeons (ISPS) and the Armenian American Medical Society (AAMS).
-He is the Managing Editor of the Self-Assessment in Neurological Surgery (SANS) committee, contributing questions to help advance the knowledge of neurosurgeons in training and in practice.
+He is the Chair of the Self-Assessment in Neurological Surgery (SANS) committee, writing questions to help advance the knowledge of neurosurgeons in training and in practice.
 Additionally, he is a board member of the Congress of Neurological Surgeons (CNS), where he works with national colleagues to improve research, education and patient care in neurosurgery.

 Harvard School of Medicine